mvdh7/PyCO2SYS/docs/index.md

 If you use PyCO2SYS in your work, please cite it as:

 !!! note "PyCO2SYS citation"
     Humphreys, M. P., Gregor, L., Pierrot, D., van Heuven, S. M. A. C., Lewis, E. R., and Wallace, D. W. R. (2020).
-PyCO2SYS: marine carbonate system calculations in Python.
-Version 1.4.3.  *Zenodo.*  [doi:10.5281/zenodo.3744275](http://doi.org/10.5281/zenodo.3744275).
+PyCO2SYS: marine carbonate system calculations in Python.  *Zenodo.*  [doi:10.5281/zenodo.3744275](http://doi.org/10.5281/zenodo.3744275).

 The DOI refers to all versions of PyCO2SYS.
-Please update the version number if necessary.
-You can find the current version that you are using in Python with:
+Please specify which version of PyCO2SYS you used.
+You can find the version number that you are using in Python with:

     :::python
     import PyCO2SYS as pyco2